 Both the public and our profession acknowledge that quality and safety efforts are falling short, and many hospitals and healthcare systems are seeking rapid improvements in patient care.
 Those of us in academic medicine realize that residents play an important role in patient care at teaching institutions; however, residents are generally not visible in safety and quality efforts.
 The AIAMC recognized that resident quality improvement efforts – shared across multiple programs and systems – had the potential to improve care much more quickly and effectively.

 The Alliance of Independent Academic Medical Centers was founded in 1989 as a national network of large academic medical centers.
 Membership in the association is unique in that AIAMC members are affiliated with medical schools but are independent of medical school ownership or governance.
-Eighty-four major medical centers across the United States are members, representing more than 725 senior academic leaders across the United States.
+Approximately 80 major medical centers and health systems across the United States are members, representing more than 750 senior academic leaders.

 NI III, launched in 2011 with 35 teams, built on the strengths of the first two phases of the AIAMC National Initiative, and moved beyond direct support of local quality improvement teams to the development of teaching leadership and changing organizational culture to support quality improvement initiatives.
 Graduate medical education and continuing medical education were emphasized as platforms for improving patient care.
 The focus of NI III was faculty/leadership development.
-Structurally, NI III engaged faculty members, program directors, residents, continuing education specialists and quality improvement leaders in a cohort model of learning.
-Quality improvement projects focused on one of the following: Comprehensive Faculty Development Program, Specific Faculty Development Program, Quality Improvement Faculty Development Program, Specific Quality Improvement Project, Hand-offs, and Resident Quality Councils.
-A writing team was convened for the purpose of publishing the collective work of National Initiative III.
+We recognized that part of our responsibility as medical educators was to train the next generation of practicing physicians; thus, residents must be considered as junior faculty and were integral in this effort.

-NI IV: Achieving Mastery of CLER, launched in 2013 with 35 teams, is focusing on navigating the ACGME’s new CLER program.
-The CLER program has been designed to evaluate the level of institutional responsibility for the quality and safety of the learning and patient care environment, and NI IV is providing teams the training and guidance necessary to a) identify strengths and weaknesses across the six focus areas, b) prioritize areas for improvement, c) outline, streamline and implement improvement strategies, and, d) significantly and measurably advance the institutional level of preparedness.
+NI IV: Achieving Mastery of CLER, launched in 2013 with 34 AIAMC-member and – for the first time – non-member teams, focused on navigating the ACGME’s Clinical Learning Environment Review (CLER) program.
+The CLER program was designed to evaluate the level of institutional responsibility for the quality and safety of the learning and patient care environment, and NI IV provided teams the training and guidance necessary that identified strengths and weaknesses across the six focus areas and significantly and measurably advanced the institutional level of preparedness.